-Smash burgers cook quickly so I gather everything I’m going to need for the process before I put them on the griddle.
-If you like grilled onions or toasted buns now’s the time to get that done.
+Smash burgers on the Blackstone cook quickly so I gather everything I'm going to need for the process before I put them on the griddle.
+If you like grilled onions or toasted buns now's the time to get that done.
 Crispy bacon is a great addition.
-Once you have everything you need heat your griddle or skillet to piping hot.
+Once you have everything you need heat your Blackstone to piping hot.

-We have done this on the grill with a cast-iron skillet, but I prefer doing it on my 22″ Blackstone griddle.
+We have done this on the grill with a cast-iron skillet, but I prefer making smash burgers on my Blackstone griddle.
 You want a heavy skillet or griddle that will hold its heat when you put your patties on.
 The key to the tasty crust in this smash burger recipe is the Maillard reaction.
-If you’re not familiar with the science behind the Maillard reaction this piece by Serious Eats does a great job breaking it down.
+If you're not familiar with the science behind the Maillard reaction this piece by Serious Eats does a great job breaking it down.
 A thick pan or griddle will stay hot enough when the meat is added to create the Maillard reaction on your smash burgers.

 Smash your burgers